 - Don’t Force-Feed Them — Similar to the suggestion about grazing above, please do not force your toddler to clean her plate.
 Don’t withhold privileges until he has taken a bite or finished his plate.
 It’s not even necessary to tell them “Good job!” for eating all of their veggies.
 You might thank them for trying everything, if that is important to you.
 Research has shown that forcing children to finish food interferes with a child’s ability to tell when they are full and their development of self-control.

 - Talk About the Food — Americans eat entirely too fast.
 We don’t take time to savor our food, much less think about it.
 Make it a practice to start talking about the food you are eating.
-Talk about the food groups, what each food does for our bodies, how it grows, where it comes from.
+Talk about the food groups, what each food does for our bodies, how it grows, How food prevents anxiety, where it comes from.
 Perhaps talking about your food will motivate you to improve your eating habits.
 It can also lead to a lifetime of healthy eating habits and attitudes toward food for your children.

 - Offer Healthy Options — Remember you hold the keys to your own destiny when it comes to eating healthy.
 If you stock your cabinets with chips, cookies and soda, chances are your kids will opt for the junkfood more often than you would like.
 But kids will eat healthy food when they are presented with healthy options!
 Resist the urge to buy that bag of cookies, and reach for a bag of apples instead.
 It is your responsibility to teach your children healthy habits.
 They cannot do it alone.
 And let’s be honest: You can’t get angry with your child for wanting to eat unhealthy foods if you are buying them.